Investing Your Self-Directed IRA Funds

 Purchasing Real Estate

-Investing in real estate with your IRA is much the same process as purchasing from personal funds, with the main exception being how titling is held.
+Investing your IRA funds in real estate is much the same process as purchasing from personal funds, with the main exception being how titling is held.
 All real estate documents should be in the name of: <client First Name Last Name>, legal owner via non-trust custodial IRA with AET.
 This titling allows you, the account holder, to sign for your IRA and enter into contract.
 However, it should be noted that you cannot title documents in your personal name nor can you assign a contract to your IRA.
 (For all other investments, title is held like such: American Estate & Trust, LC FBO <client First Name Last Name> IRA).
 All real estate transactions, and investments in general for that matter, should be arms-length transactions.
 To fund the earnest money deposit and/or the balance due for settlement, the account holder will complete a DOI form instructing the IRA to fund said investment.
 Along with the completed DOI form, the account holder should provide a copy of the related purchase contract along with closing statement from the settlement agent, for funding of balance due for settlement.
 The custodian will stamp the contract, at time of funding the transaction, acknowledging the transaction to be an IRA asset.

 Promissory Notes, both secured and unsecured, are another common investment.
-Investing in Promissory Notes can be done via a new Note, or the purchase of an existing Note.
+Investing your IRA funds in Promissory Notes can be done via a new Note, or the purchase of an existing Note.
 A secured Note would require a Deed of Trust, or Mortgage, or some other security instrument be provided along with the Note.
 Whether the collateral/security document is to be a Deed of Trust or Mortgage will depend on the state the loan collateral is located/to be secured in.
 If the Note is to be unsecured, the IRA would require a Hold Harmless letter to be signed by the account holder acknowledging the higher risk of loss involved in an unsecured Note.
 Should you purchase an existing Note, you would also provide an Assignment from seller to the IRA and, if purchasing Note for less than face value, a Bill of Sale between the IRA and the seller outlining the price to be paid for the Note by the IRA.
 Often times, an amortization schedule may be needed as well when purchasing an existing Note for less than face value.

 Self-directed IRA’s can also find investing in non-publicly traded stock to be a good portfolio booster.
 Such stock is referred to as a private placement.
-Investing into a private placement is typically done through a Subscription Agreement.
+Investing your IRA funds into a private placement is typically done through a Subscription Agreement.
 In some cases, especially with companies raising capital through only a handful of investors, the company may only use/provide an Operating Agreement with a member ledger outlining the investors and initial capital contributions.
 In other cases, both a Subscription Agreement and Operating Agreement will be needed to complete your private placement investment.
 In either case, the company you intend to invest into with your IRA will provide the documents needed to complete the investment.
 Of course, a DOI form will also be needed directing the IRA to make said investment.